1technophile/OpenMQTTGateway/docs/use/boards.md

 So as to erase the flash memory on ESP boards you may do a long press to TRIGGER_GPIO button or connect the pin TRIGGER_GPIO to the ground during several seconds.

-On M5Stack boards you may do a long press to these buttons:
+On M5Stack boards you may do a long press to these buttons in low power mode 0 (see below how to go to low power mode 0):
 * Button B on M5StickC and M5StickC Plus (GPIO 37)
 * Button C on M5Stack (GPIO 37)
 * Button lateral on M5stick (GPIO 35)

 ### Low power mode for ESP32
 OpenMQTTGateway support a low power mode for ESP32, this mode can be set by MQTT: